A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Introduction

-The current literature largely ignores principled ways of selecting $h$.
+A crucial hyperparameter in the MCD problem is the subset size $h$, or equivalently, the inlier proportion $\alpha=\frac{h}{n}$.
+Selecting an appropriate $h$ has long been a challenging task.
 Often $h$ is chosen conservatively to ensure the exclusion of every conceivable outlier from the selected subset.
-Popular choices include $h=\lfloor 0.5n \rfloor$ and $h=\lfloor 0.75n \rfloor$.
+Common choices include $h=\lfloor 0.5n \rfloor$ and $h=\lfloor 0.75n \rfloor$.
 These arbitrary choices potentially compromise statistical efficiency.
-Although various reweighting procedures \citep{rousseeuw1999fast,hardin2005distribution,cerioli2010multivariate,ro2015outlier,li2024outlier} can be applied to rescue additional observations as inliers \citep{rousseeuw1999fast}, such reweighting procedures requires the specification of a significance level that balances type-I error and power.
+Various reweighting procedures \citep{rousseeuw1999fast,hardin2005distribution,riani2009finding,ro2015outlier,li2024outlier} can be applied to rescue additional observations as inliers \citep{rousseeuw1999fast}, but they require the specification of a significance level that balances Type-I error and power.
 Selecting the appropriate significance level or cut-off threshold complicates model selection.
-Another popular method for estimating the number of outliers is forward search \citep{riani2009finding,atkinson2010forward}.
-Here new observations are gradually added to the selected subset.
-Unfortunately, forward search is designed for low-dimensional data and does not address the model selection in high-dimensional settings.

-In a manner akin to \textit{clustering instability} \citep{wang2010consistent,fang2012selection}, our bootstrap procedure estimates the instability of our $h$-subset selection algorithm.
-Stability is a prominent concept in statistics, proving effective in selecting regularization parameters \citep{sun2013consistent,wen2023stability} and controlling false discoveries \citep{meinshausen2010stability,wang2011random}.
-To our knowledge, this is the first application of stability in the context of high-dimensional outlier detection.
-We find that the subset size exhibiting minimal instability almost always corresponds to the true number of inliers.
-Consequently, the selected $h$-subset discriminates between outliers and inliers in a data-driven, nonparametric, and robust manner, eliminating the need for a predefined significance level.
-Moreover, the instability path provides insights into the distribution of outliers.
-For example, a redescending instability path suggests the presence of an outlier masking effect, where extreme outliers overshadow the intermediate ones.
+Furthermore, reweighting relies on parametric approximations of the Mahalanobis distances.
+Such approximations can be unreliable when $p$ approaches $n$ or when the covariance matrix is nearly singular and highly ill-conditioned.